University of Minnesota Administrative Policy

 5. No University-sponsored extracurricular events, which require the participation of students, may be scheduled from the beginning of Study Day to the end of Final Examinations.
 Exceptions to this policy may be granted ONLY by the Senate Committee on Educational Policy.
 Twin Cities Athletic events are governed in accordance with the Administrative Policy: Intercollegiate Athletic Events during Study Day and Finals Weeks: Twin Cities.

-6. Instructors must provide an alternative and timely opportunity for students to complete course requirements they were unable to complete because of Administrative Policy: Makeup Work for Legitimate Absences and due to academic conflicts in exam scheduling.
+6. Instructors must provide an alternative and timely opportunity for students to complete course requirements they were unable to complete because of Administrative Policy: Excused Absences and Makeup Work and due to academic conflicts in exam scheduling.

 Exclusions